CasperHK/GoEXE/README.md

 As a Contributor
 ----------------------
-You can read the [How to Contribute?](https://github.com/CasperHK/GoEXE/blob/master/doc/HowToContribute.md) document to know everything to make this project better.
+You can read the "[How to Contribute?](/doc/HowToContribute.md)" document to know everything to make this project better.
 Let's start contribute GoEXE!